bsdtrhodes/2024cybergames/SCS[Web].md

 {"message":"Paste saved successfully"}+ exit 0

-As you probably noticed, I am using "-x" to print out everything as I always like to be alerted to any errors at all.
+As you probably noticed, I am using "-x" to print out everything as I always like to be alerted to errors.
 Now we can go to uploads/payload.php?cmd=COMMAND to start digging up some data.
 You can see the example here where I am getting a uname from my payload after sending it, I wanted to display the code execution and the payload usage in one image: